raazeved/IaaC/README.md

 #### VI - IT VDC Application Services Management Support

 ## I - My CTO Life in Datacenters
-This is the view of Datacenters in the world for roll out apps on Windows Azure.
-By the Way, when I started was common to implemented internals Datacenters.
+By the Way, This is the view of Datacenters in the world for roll out apps on Windows Azure, but when I started was common to implemented internals Datacenters.
 I faced several challenges before the Internet became a commodity.
 ![DPD1](https://github.com/raazeved/Digital_Platform_Datacenters/blob/master/readme/AzureDatacenterZonePlanning.png)

 For further detail: